1 – Dead or Decayed Wood

 What you want to see are branches that attach to the trunk with a raised area, known as the branch collar.
 A strong branch union has this characteristic thickening.

 During your tree inspection, keep an eye out for deep or wide cracking that extends deeper than the bark.
 Any cracks that extend through the trunk may indicate the need for hazardous tree removal.

 Cankers cause the bark to fall off, so look for peeling bark.
 Other cankers weaken the wood fibers in the tree.

 Both cracks and cankers can be especially dangerous if they occur at the site of another defect, such as a weak union or dead branch.

 # 4 – Root Issues

-Contact Hill Treekeepers if any of these conditions appear.
+Contact Hill Treekeepers if you notice any of these conditions.
 We can handle hazardous tree removal or help with a creative solution to your problem.

 Get the highest quality of tree services for residential and commercial properties in the Hudson Valley area.
 We look forward to working with you!

 Join the thousands of smart Hudson Valley residents who get the monthly newsletter from Hill Treekeepers.
 It's full of helpful information you won't want to miss!